allenjzeng/allenjzeng.github.io/_berkeley/cs184-1-rasterantialias.md

 ## Part 3: Antialiasing triangles
-I created a new buffer that is sample_rate $\times$ the size of _framebuffer_, called the _superbuffer_.
+I created a new buffer that is sample_rate $$\times$$ the size of _framebuffer_, called the _superbuffer_.
 At first, I tried implementing supersampling by going subpixel sample line-by-line - which turned out to be a bad idea because it made calculating the indices of each sample in _superbuffer_ incredibly difficult and buggy.
 Then I decided to store samples in _superbuffer_ on a per-pixel basis.
 For example, if the supersampling rate is at 16, all 16 of that pixel's samples would be taken consecutively and stored consecutively with _superbuffer_.
 This resolved all of my bugs arising from indexing errors and stopped the seg-faults.
 In `resolve()`, for each pixel, I added all sample_rate samples RGBA values together respectively and then took an naive average; and then put that rounded value into the corresponding pixel in _framebuffer_.
 (Sum of sample_rate values in a color channel divided by sample_rate.)
 Also, I changed rasterize_point and rasterize_line to write to the _superbuffer_ instead of to the _framebuffer_ directly.

 ![part3-bug.webp](/assets/webp/cs184/1/part3-bug.webp){:.lead width="960" height="640" loading="lazy"}